The European Antitrust Review 2015 • Section 4: Country chapters

 The major amendments regarding Lithuania’s accession to the EU included:

-- the seven-day term for submission1 of a notification on intended concentration has been abolished and the Council shall be notified prior to the implementation of a concentration;
+- the seven-day term for the submission1 of a notification on an intended concentration has been abolished and the Council shall be notified prior to the implementation of a concentration;

-- a fee of 4,600 litas for the submission and processing of merger notifications was introduced; and
+- a fee of between 5,600 and 11,200 litas for the submission and processing of merger notifications was introduced; and

 The most recent amendments of the Law came into effect on 1 May 2012 and are discussed below.

 The aim of the Law is to protect the freedom of bona fide competition in Lithuania.
 The Law has laid down fundamental rules for the prohibition of anti-competitive agreements and concerted practices, abuse of a dominant position and unfair competition, and it has provided rules for merger control.

 The national supervisory authority and competition watchdog in Lithuania is the Competition Council (the Council).
 In 2012, the financing of the Council was increased by almost 14 per cent to about €1,274,300 – in 2013, this remained unchanged (the Council retained 64 staff in 2013), threatening to compromise its ability to thoroughly ensure the supervision of the Law.2 The Council, however, proposed new financing schemes to the government, claiming additional financing from independent sources and not just the state budget.
 Therefore, the Council is fighting an uphill battle: it is striving to enhance its enforcement activities, but it is persistently hampered by limited resources and an ever-dwindling budget.
 However, some credit is due to the Council for receiving two stars in Global Competition Review’s 2014 ‘Rating Enforcement’ survey.3